TeamTeaMC/Ecliptic-Seasons/docs/source/en/index.md

 As the name suggests, this mod brings a new seasonal experience to Minecraft, also known as "Solar Terms."
 It is an ancient Chinese calendar that divides the year into 24 periods, each with its unique characteristics.
-By understanding the right time and following the seasons, one can achieve harmony between humans and nature, the so-called "Unity of Heaven and Man."

 ## 2.Does Ecliptic Seasons overlap with mods like Serene Seasons, or can they work together?